lucasnegri/lucasnegri/README.md

 - 📑 At moment:
-      -Book "Algorithms and Logic for Computer Programming" - José Augusto Manzano -Fullstack Javascript / TheOdinProject
+      -Book "Algorithms and Logic for Computer Programming" from José Augusto Manzano

+- 📑 Started:
+      -Fullstack Javascript / TheOdinProject

 - 📑 After :